-- Systematic and random error statistics of all observations. - Model uncertainty (incl. models to derive higher level products, i.e. retrieval algorithms to derive column CO2 measurements from radiances). - The representation error, which occurs because of coarse resolution model trajectories being compared to point or finer resolution (satellite footprint) observations or mismatch in the spatio-temporal representation in the model.
+- Systematic and random error statistics of all observations. - Model uncertainty including models to derive higher level products, e.g. retrieval algorithms to derive column CO2 measurements from radiances). - The representation error, which occurs because of coarse resolution model trajectories being compared to point measurements or finer resolution (e.g. satellite footprint) observations or mismatches in the spatio-temporal representation in the model.